xinlinli1990/CarND-LaneLines-P1/README.md

     x_tops = x_tops[mask, :]
     ```

-  * The line segments can also be filtered by their slopes.
+  * The line segments of broken lane marking also form a dense region of their slope thus they can also be filtered by their slopes.
     ```python
     # filter by slope (x_tops[:, 2] are slopes)
     n = np.ceil(x_bots.shape[0] * 0.5).astype(int)